inikep/lzbench/BUILD.md

 	make USER_CFLAGS="-march=native" USER_CXXFLAGS="-march=native"

+USER_CFLAGS, USER_CXXFLAGS and USER_LDFLAGS variables allow user to add
+or replace existing values of corresponding variables without completely replacing them.

-With certain, old compilers, systems or combintion some compressor may cause issues.
-Most of it should be chosen automatically but in case of problems, particular compressors can be excluded from build setting `DONT_BUILD_XXX` to 1, where `XXX` is target compressor, for example:
+With certain compilers, systems or combination some compressors may cause issues.
+Most of them should be resolved automatically but in case of problems, particular compressor can be excluded from build by setting `DONT_BUILD_XXX` to 1, where `XXX` is target compressor, for example:

 	make DONT_BUILD_GLZA=1